-Carnivora Research International is a Better Business Bureau accredited company since 2009 and has a rating of “A+” when this review was created.
+Carnivora Research International is a Better Business Bureau accredited company since 2009.
+It had a rating of “A+” when this review was updated.
 The company has been in business since 1981.
-See the BBB file for additional information and any updates in the rating.
+See the BBB file updates and more information.

 On the Science of Carnivora page of the product website, there are links to many studies that serve as a testament to the benefits of Carnivora.
-While the page I saw was listed as “Currently under Construction,” Most of the links were clickable and linked directly to published peer-reviewed studies.
+Most of the links were clickable and linked directly to published peer-reviewed studies.
 I liked that.
 I looked at all of the studies listed on the Science of Carnivora page and, after which, came to these conclusions:

-1. The word “Carnivora” did not appear in any of the studies listed.
+1. The word “Carnivora” does not appear in most of the studies listed